mohsen1/json-formatter-js/README.md

 ##### Rendering Options
 * `useToJSON`: use the toJSON method to render an object as a string as available.
 Usefull for objects like Date or Mongo's ObjectID that migh make more sense as a strign than as empty objects.
 True by default.

+* `sortPropertiesBy`: use the given sorting function to deeply sort the object properties.

 #### `openAtDepth([depth])`

 ```js